2moe/tmoe/README.en.md

 After installing the container, you can type `debian` to start any system.
 I did not do multi-system configuration, all system startup commands are `debian`

-After installing the GUI, you can start vnc by typing `startvnc`
+After installing the GUI, you can start vnc by typing `startvnc`,and you can start XServer by typing `startxsdl`.

 It is recommended that you install a VNC client.
 [Google Play](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android)